You are here

 - the estate of a deceased non-partnered service pensioner;

 Re-adjustment allowance (the equivalent of six pays) was introduced in 1968.

-Disability pension bereavement payments commenced on 19 December 1989.
+Disability Compensation (formerly disability pension) bereavement payments commenced on 19 December 1989.

 Service pension bereavement payments (the equivalent of seven pays) were introduced on 1 January 1990.

 - The amount of bereavement payment where the deceased pensioner has a partner is the equivalent of seven pension instalments.
 If the deceased pensioner was not partnered, one pension instalment is payable to the estate.

 - For partnered pensioners, instalments are of the combined provisional rate of pension.

 - Also payable to the widow or widower of a Disability Compensation Payment recipient.

 Significant Changes in Criteria or Purpose Since Introduction

 Bereavement payments introduced from 1 January (one additional instalment to be paid in respect of a deceased service pensioner).